 New technologies have significantly modified the way we produce images and communicate them.
 However, the pursued scientific objective remains the same, capture the essence and diversity of a wide, unique and ever changing world.

-If we analyse the different reproduction techniques used in botanical illustration throughout the ages, we may be astonished to discover that their evolution has run always parallel to the development of new technologies.
+If we analyse the different reproduction techniques used in botanical illustration throughout the ages, we may be astonished to discover that their evolution has always run parallel to the development of the new technologies.
 Thus the woodcuts that monopolized the reproduction of most books, texts and images during the fifteenth, sixteenth and seventeenth centuries, were replaced by the metal engraving, as the advance of scientific knowledge required new reproductive technologies, able to overcome the quality of the xylography.
-The same will happen with lithography, in future years, consolidating therefore its hegemony over other methods.
+The same will happen with the lithography, in future years, consolidating therefore its hegemony over other methods.

 However it was not until well into the nineteenth century when it starts to highlight the scenario where design the guidelines of a new modern iconography.
-In this context, the photomechanical process (photoengraving and phototypography) will take over from the lithographs and will consolidate as a fine method of reproduction in botanical illustration.
+In this context, the photomechanical process (photoengraving and phototypography) will take over from the lithography and will consolidate as a fine method of reproduction in botanical illustration.

 But in the late nineteenth century photography shall break into the iconographic panorama changing categorically the link between man and his visuals, setting a turning point in the relationship between image and science.
 Photography allowed, for the first time, to remove the human hand in the visual representation of reality.
 But as Monique Sicard would say in 1991 in her book Images d'un autre monde.
 The photographie scientifique:

 of a science that wanted to understand.

 The drawing was the one that wanted